CrabJournal/ABK_Insert/README.md

 - Fixed SX crashes in cases when there was file with >19 characters name in same folder.

 # Compatibility
-With adding compatibility with NFS Underground, I think it should be compatible with any ABKs between Underground and Carbon (which is using BNKl fromat).
+With adding compatibility with NFS Underground, I think it should be compatible with any ABKs between Underground and MW (which is using BNKl fromat).
 If you have found any compatibility issues, let me know.

 TODO: S10A fromat support.